 At the same time, Extras is a very timely book.
 In a world where everyone seems to have some kind of website and is trying to be more popular or more famous, it’s fascinating to read about a city where everything literally depends on your reputation.
 Westerfeld raises a lot of interesting questions as Aya deals with the ethics of kicking her new story and tries to decide if honesty really is more important than fame.

-Possible Pairings: Feed by M. T. Anderson, Jennifer Government by Max Barry, The Plain Janes by Cecil Castellucci and Jim Rugg, Little Brother by Cory Doctorow, The Summer Prince by Alaya Dawn Johnson, Proxy by Alex London, Free to Fall by Lauren Miller, Birthmarked by Caragh M. O’Brien
+Possible Pairings: Feed by M. T. Anderson, Jennifer Government by Max Barry, All Rights Reserved by Gregory Scott Katsoulis, The Plain Janes by Cecil Castellucci and Jim Rugg, Little Brother by Cory Doctorow, The Summer Prince by Alaya Dawn Johnson, Proxy by Alex London, Free to Fall by Lauren Miller, Birthmarked by Caragh M. O’Brien